 Critical Idealism, however, embraces capacities and consequences (rather than substance and causes) not only as the only non-dogmatic strategy for understanding the physical world but also as the only non-dogmatic strategy for understanding morality.
 In short, design is a necessary presupposition for both theoretical and practical reason, but this presupposition serves as a heuristic strategy for our understanding of physical and moral phenomena and must avoid stepping beyond human limits to make dogmatic claims about the nature of God or any other noumenal aspect of experience.

 Nonetheless, there is a crucial communal moment to morality.
 Morality is aided by a community that encourages the exercising by the individual of her/his moral capacity.
 This cannot be in the sense of heteronomous moralization, however.
 One cannot legislate morality.
-Rather, what morality requires is the communal commitment to the individual to provide support of her/his moral efforts — even when the individual chooses to act on the basis of a moral principle contrary to the individual’s (and society’s) own interest.
-This unusual kind of community that encourages the highest moral effort on the part of the individual and is capable of allowing itself to be placed into question is what Kant calls “culture” (see 1787a, B 878–79; 1787b, 175; 1790b, 171, 176–77, 185, 297, 299–300; 1794, 167, 169; 1797, 516–17, 522; 1798a, 681–82, 684; and 1803, 706) or the “Kingdom of God.”
+Rather, what morality requires is the communal commitment to the individual to provide support her/his moral efforts — even when the individual chooses to act on the basis of a moral principle “contrary to the individual’s own interest.”
+This unusual kind of community that encourages the highest moral effort on the part of the individual and is capable of allowing itself to be placed into question is what Kant calls “culture” or the “Kingdom of God.”

 If practical reason does not need to explain the origin of evil, it does need to understand what it is and to develop strategies for combating it.
-A working definition (or reflecting judgment) for evil is that it involves the subordination of moral principles to sensuousness whereas a working definition for good is that it involves the subordination of sensuousness to moral principles.
+A working definition (reflective judgment) for evil is that it involves the subordination of moral principles to sensuousness whereas a working definition for good is that it involves the subordination of sensuousness to moral principles.
 The necessary condition for the possibility of this alternative of subordination is creative freedom.
 Humanity’s extraordinary efficient causality is the basis for the moral subordination that must occur prior to any action.
-Hence, the moral struggle is imperceptible not only with respect to discernment of whether or not one has in fact acted on the basis of a moral principle but also with respect to whether or not one has chosen to act on a moral principle, not out of mere self-interest.
-In other words, whether or not an action is good or evil is established prior to the action (not as a consequence of the action) with respect to the effort at subordination or elevation or a moral principle over against sensuousness.
+Hence, the moral struggle is imperceptible not only with respect to discernment of whether or not one has in fact acted on the basis of a moral principle, but also whether that action is good or evil is established prior to the action in the subordination or elevation or a moral principle over against sensuousness.

-Furthermore, autonomous, creative freedom’s efficient causality is the key to human dignity.
+Freedom’s efficient causality is the key to human dignity.
 There is nothing in nature (in sensuousness) that can be substituted for it, and it is the condition for the manifestation of the highest moment in the physical order: moral obligation and responsibility.
-Not only may this dignity not be removed as long as the individual exists, but also it itself confronts the individual with her/his moral obligation and responsibility.
+Not only may this dignity not be removed as long as the individual exists, but also it confronts the individual with her/his moral obligation and responsibility.

-The three modes of the categorical imperative are (see Kant, 1785, A 52, BA 67, BA 70): 1) self-legislate a moral principle to govern one’s actions that one would want to be universal analogous to a law of nature; 2) always treat the other and oneself as an ends and never as a mere means; 3) acknowledge the other as an autonomous self-legislating moral being.
-The three maxims of the understanding are a consequence of our capacity for reflecting judgment (see Kant, 1790a, 158f): 1) think for oneself; 2) think from the perspective of the other; and 3) be consistent with one’s highest capacity, freedom, in the application of one’s reflecting judgment.
+The three modes of the categorical imperative are: 1) self-legislate a moral principle to govern one’s actions that one would want to be universal analogous to a law of nature; 2) always treat the other and oneself as an ends and never as a mere means; 3) acknowledge the other as an autonomous self-legislating moral being.
+The three maxims of the understanding are a consequence of our capacity for reflecting judgment: 1) think for oneself; 2) think from the perspective of the other; and 3) be consistent with one’s highest capacity, freedom, in the application of one’s reflecting judgment.

 Design and Religion